BearStudio/start-ui-native/README.md

 yarn storybook
 ```

-Conversely, starting your app normally will set `process.env.STORYBOOK_ENABLED` to `false`, which means the app will not enter Storybook mode.
+Conversely, starting your app normally will **not set** `process.env.STORYBOOK_ENABLED`, which means the app will not enter Storybook mode.

 ```bash
 yarn start